YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

 * When turning off or disabling a certain feature or mode, follow the policy of the client device.
-For example, when disabling sound, the client policy will determine whether or not the client activates vibration or mute mode.
+For example, when sound is disabled, the client policy will determine whether or not the client activates vibration or mute mode.
 * The client must frequently report the client state to CIC using the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context object.
 * After handling the directive, the client must send the result to CIC, using the [`DeviceControl.ActionExecuted`](#ActionExecuted) or [`DeviceControl.ActionFailed`](#ActionFailed) event.

 <div class="danger">
   <p><strong>Caution!</strong></p>
-  <p>Turn the power off of the client device when the <code>target</code> field is set to <code>"power"</code>.</p>
+  <p>Turn the power off of the client device if the <code>target</code> field is set to <code>"power"</code>.</p>
 </div>

 ### Message example